elliotherriman/website/writing.md

 Recipient of the 2019 Scout Film Festival Emerging Filmmakers Grant.

-This one's still unreleased, so message me on Twitter if you need a password!
+This one was meant to be released in early 2020, but since so many film festivals have been cancelled, we've had to keep it private for now!
+Just message me on Twitter if you need a password!

 **[Undiscovered](https://saralitzenberger.com/undiscovered)** (3 minutes)

-**Sasquatch has always remained elusive in photos--but not for the reasons we think.
+**Sasquatch has always remained elusive in photos--but not for the reasons we think.**

-Aided with the narrative design and direction of this short film that aired at SXSW, Palm Springs, Clermont-Ferrand, and TIFF, among others.
+Aided with the narrative design of this short film, which aired at SXSW, Palm Springs, Clermont-Ferrand, and TIFF, among others.